Robert Redfield: Personal life

 Redfield was the son-in-law of University of Chicago sociologist Robert E. Park.
 Redfield and his wife Margaret were the parents of Lisa Redfield Peattie, Professor Emerita at the Massachusetts Institute of Technology; James M. Redfield, a professor of classics at the University of Chicago; and Joanna Redfield Gutmann (1930–2009).
-Another son, Robert (called Tito), died at the age of twelve from injuries suffered in a sledding accident.
+Another son, Robert (called Tito), died at the age of twelve from injuries sustained in a sledding accident.
+His brother-in-law was the naturalist Donald C. Peattie, whose nephew married Redfield's daughter Lisa.

 Redfield died in October 1958 from complications of lymphatic leukemia.

 The papers of Robert and Margaret Redfield are located at the Special Collections Research Center, University of Chicago Library.